Year 9 Technology Electives

 This subject leads to VCE Product Design – Fashion.

 Year 9 Food Studies continues some of the concepts experienced in year 7/8 in more detail and introduces concepts required when continuing their studies in Senior Food Study Courses.
 Students will learn how to research, design, produce and evaluate meals.
 Students will experience theory sessions where they will be looking at food groups, nutrition, events and environmental factors affecting food choices in today’s world.
 Students will then experience practical sessions where they apply the concepts studied.
 Students will be producing meals from a variety of food groups, countries and produce.
 They will be involved in projects such as designing breakfasts, lunches and party events.
 These meals will form a great resource for future dining and prepare them for Senior Food Studies.
 Students need to complete two GATs based on the design process.
-They need to maintain a work folio and participate in practical classes.

 Furniture Product Design

 Furniture Product Design involves the creation of quality designed solutions in response to a client brief, where students produce a final product.
 Students are required to consider the economic, environmental and social impacts of their projects in addition to the functional and aesthetic factors that inform the furniture design processes.

 This subject involves the completion of a folio and product that includes a detailed client based design brief, creative and wide ranging research, design sketches and an evaluation that justifies improvements or modifications.

 In addition to design skills, students develop a range of practical skills using various techniques, tools and finishing methods.
 Students are encouraged to work with a variety of materials such as wood, steel, glass, concrete, textiles, plastics, ceramics, specialty paints, alongside other materials supporting sustainable credentials.

 Modern techniques such as the use of CAD software and laser cutting technologies are also incorporated.
 The program suits creative students with keen problem solving skills.

 Industrial Product Design